nprezant/mlga/README.md

 * ~~Make a standard genetic algorithm library for use with any population~~
 * Comment everything with rst formatting
+* Track the variables that Dr. Ferguson requested

 ## Traveling Salesman Example